 COMMON CANDLE MAKING TERMINOLOGY

 Whether you’re a seasoned candle maker or new to the industry, it’s important to stay in-the-know on candle vocabulary.
 Much like the industries of fashion, decor, and organized sports, candle making has its own language.
-This language is one that will help you and your business succeed in the industry and ultimately help you become the best maker you can be!
+This language is one that will help you and your candle making business succeed in the industry and ultimately, help you become the best Maker you can be!